renovatebot/renovate/docs/development/zod.md

 ### Use `schema.ts` files for Zod schemas

 Following well-known refactoring principles, we should locate schemas accordingly.
-Generally, we keep them in the `schema.ts` files, and even better if we test them in the `schema.spec.ts` files.
+The Zod schema usually goes in the `schema.ts` files, and the tests go in the `schema.spec.ts` files.
+You should write tests for Zod schemas.
 However, for small usage areas, it's fine to keep them in the same file for reader's convenience.

-Sometimes, we create or extend schemas on the fly, but it should be avoided as it has performance implications.
+Creating or extending Zod schemas on the fly reduces Renovate's performance.
+Only create or extend Zod schemas in this way if you _really_ need to.

 ### Name schemas without any `Schema` suffix

-Schemas are distinguished by being named with capital letter:
+Schema names must start with a capital letter:

 ```ts
 const ComplexNumber = z.object({